 - Where internal expertise or lived experience is lacking, bring in external expertise to inform and support the company.

 - Provide regular training sessions for everyone in the company in different areas including but not limited to anti-racism, inclusion, recognising biases and inclusive language.

-- Continue to develop and review and update our Dignity at Work Cultural Statement and the Equality, Diversity and Inclusion section of our Business Plan
+- Continue to develop and review and update our Dignity at Work Cultural Statement and the Equity, Diversity and Inclusion section of our Business Plan

 - Provide mandatory EDI/anti-racism training to everyone on joining the company or starting a new contract.
 All staff and freelancers working for New Adventures will be required to undertake this training on a regular basis